ahushh/failchan-api/README.md

 # What is it?

-Yet Another Imageboard (forum with pictures) API which I'm trying to build during researching in backend development, software design and DDD in particular, OOP and DB.
+Yet Another Imageboard (forum with pictures) API which I'm trying to build during researching in backend development, databases, software design and DDD/Onion/Hexagonal/Clean architectures in particular, OOP and FP paradigmes.

 # Initial setup